dqops/dqo/docs/dqo-concepts/definition-of-data-quality-checks/index.md

 ## Issue severity levels
-Each data quality check supports configuring the alerting thresholds at three levels: *warning*, *error* and *fatal*.
+Each data quality check supports configuring the alerting thresholds at three levels: *warning*, *error*, and *fatal*.
 DQOps will pass the [sensor](../definition-of-data-quality-sensors.md) (the captured data quality metric, such as a percentage of null values) to all three [data quality rules](../definition-of-data-quality-rules.md), using different thresholds.
-If rules at multiple severity levels identify a data quality issue (the rule fails), DQOps picks the severity level of the most severe rule that failed in the order: *fatal*, *error*, *warning*.
+If rules at multiple severity levels identify a data quality issue (the rule fails), DQOps picks the severity level of the most severe rule that failed in the following order: *fatal*, *error*, and *warning*.

 The rule severity levels are described below.

 ### **Warning**
-A warning level alerting threshold raises warnings for less important data quality issues, usually anomalies or expected random or seasonal data quality issues.
+The warning level alerting threshold raises warnings for less important data quality issues, usually anomalies or expected random or seasonal data quality issues.
 Warnings are not treated as data quality issues.
-Data quality checks that did not pass the warning alerting rule, but did pass the error and fatal alerting rules are still counted as passed data quality checks and do not reduce the [data quality KPIs](../definition-of-data-quality-kpis.md) score.
+Data quality checks that have not passed the warning alerting rule, but have passed the error and fatal alerting rules, are still counted as passed data quality checks and do not reduce the [data quality KPIs](../definition-of-data-quality-kpis.md) score.
 Warnings should be used to identify potential data quality issues that should be monitored, but the data producer should not take accountability for them.